gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

 ## 1.7 XR config module
 ### Lab exercise
-- Let us use iosxr_config module to config XR devices
+- Use xr_config module to configure an access-list on a XR router.
-- Create a playbook, p7-xrconfig.yml, with the below contents"
+- Create a playbook, p7-xrconfig.yml, with the below contents.

 ```
 ---